makrai/notes/boguraev89-comp-lexg-nlp.md

 * attention drawn to lexical resources
 * theoretical role and applications in traditional linguistic professions and NLP-based systems
-* tens and hundreds of thousands of lexical items
+* 10--100 Ks of lexical items
 * computational lexicography and lexicology as a discipline
   * workshops, confs, etc
 * explicit lexical knowledge bases facilitate human use and lexicographic work
 * reusability refers to two issues
-  1. establish now lexical KBs for a wide variety of researchers and applications
+  1. establish now lexical KBs for a wide variety of researchers & applications
   2. reuse existing lexical resources

 # Introduction to computational lexicography for natural language processing